-Rockafellor (plaintiff) received a piece of land which was encumbered by a mortgage to Gray (defendant).
-After foreclosure proceedings on the property, Connelly acquired a sheriff’s deed to the property.
-Connelly conveyed the premises to Dixon for $4,000, and the conveyance deed recited the usual covenants of warranty.
+Rockafellor (plaintiff) received a piece of land that was encumbered by a mortgage to Gray (defendant).
+Rockafellor agreed to assume this mortgage.
+Four years later, the property went through foreclosure, and Connelly acquired a sheriff’s deed to the property.
+Connelly conveyed the land to Dixon for $4,000; the conveyance deed contained the usual covenants of warranty.
 Two months later, Dixon conveyed the property to Hansen & Gregerson by special warranty deed for $7,000.
-After these transfers, Rockafellor sued Gray to have the sheriff’s sale vacated.
-Hansen & Gregerson and Connelly were brought into the case.
-Hansen & Gregerson filed a cross-petition asking that if the foreclosure sale should be vacated, that Connelly be liable to them for damages stemming from Connelly’s faulty deed as conveyed to Dixon (which was then conveyed to Hansen & Gregorson).
+After these transfers, Rockafellor sued Gray to have the sheriff’s sale vacated for lack of jurisdiction.
+Hansen & Gregerson filed a cross-petition asking that if the foreclosure sale were vacated, Connelly be found liable to them for damages stemming from Connelly’s faulty deed as conveyed to Dixon.
 The trial court found in favor of Rockafellor and vacated the foreclosure sale.
-With respect to the cross-petition, the court held that the covenant of seisin ran with the land, and awarded Hansen & Gregorson $4,000 (the consideration paid by Dixon) plus interest starting from the date of the conveyance from Dixon to Hansen & Gregorson.
+With respect to the cross-petition, the court held that the covenant of seisin ran with the land and awarded Hansen & Gregerson $4,000 (the consideration paid by Dixon) plus interest starting from the date of the conveyance from Dixon to Hansen & Gregerson.
 Connelly appealed.

 Rule of Law

 What to do next…

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.

 You’ll be in good company: Quimbee is one of the most widely used and trusted sites for law students, serving more than 724,000 law students since 2011.
 Some law schools—such as Yale, Berkeley, and Northwestern—even subscribe directly to Quimbee for all their law students.Unlock this case briefRead our student testimonials